GlenKPeterson/Indented/README.md

 ### Release 0.0.7 2019-04-04
  - Renamed StringUtils.objToStr() to indent().
- This is the method is now meant as a catch-all to throw any object at.
+ This is the method is now a catch-all to throw any object at.
  It will treat objects as indented strings when practical, or just call .toString() when not.

 #### Release 0.0.6 2019-03-06